What is Probate?

 When a person dies, the court reviews the person’s will and estate through a process known as Probate.
 This is done to ensure the Will is authentic and meets state law requirements.
 If there is no Will, the Court relies on state law to determine how a deceased person’s assets are distributed.
 The Court also makes sure that any debts are settled and any taxes are paid.

-Once the Will is validated and the Personal Representative or Executor has met the court’s requirement of paying all claims, any remaining assets are then paid to beneficiaries named in the Will.
-Unfortunately, this is typically six months to one year after the deceased has passed away.
-The probate process must be complete before the beneficiaries receive any assets from the estate.
+Once the Will is validated (or the lack of a Will is established) and the Personal Representative/Administrator/Executor has met the Court’s requirement of paying all claims, any remaining assets are then paid to beneficiaries named in the Will or the beneficiaries who inherit under state law.

 If you have been designated as a personal representative, there are many fiduciary duties to take care of regarding the estate administration.
-By relying on the experience and education of the David Bindrup Law Firm, you can be sure that that as the Personal Representative or Executor you are complying with all of those duties.
+By relying on the experience and education of David Bindrup Law Firm, you can be sure that that as the Personal Representative or Executor you are complying with all of those duties.

 Allow us the privilege of helping you administer your loved one’s estate and easing your burden during this difficult time.
 Contact David Bindrup Law Firm to schedule a free probate consultation.